 Sudden changes to a parrot’s living environment will increase its stress levels.

-Unfortunately, parrots get rehomed all the time.
-Owners don’t expect to make such huge commitments when raising parrots.
-A parrot may have 7 to 11 owners in its lifetime.
+Unfortunately, parrots are rehomed regularly.
+Owners don’t expect to make such commitments when raising and caring for parrots.
+Some unfortunate parrots may have 7-11 owners in their lifetime.

 A life of adversity shapes parrots into survivors.
 In contrast to domestic pets, wild parrots: